 - Third semester examinations will be conducted prior to the first week of spring semester.
 All students are examined for their general command of the history and scholarship of their first field.
 Students will be expected to display, at minimum, textbook-level knowledge of their fields and a thorough mastery of the materials covered in the courses they have taken at Berkeley.
 Traditionally, a minimum of three seminars (275s, 280s, and/or 285s), two of which are from the student's first field, is a prerequisite to sitting for the examination. - Examinations may be oral (typically one hour), written (typically three hours and closed book), or both, depending on the field, and are graded pass/fail.
-All students should review the following pages for their Field Specific Requirements. - The GAC appoints the third semester examination committees, which usually consist of two faculty members and are chaired by the Director of Graduate Studies or a member of the GAC.
+All students should review the following pages for their Field Specific Requirements. - At the time of the examination, students will be required to produce a document of no more than one page detailing their completed coursework and outlining how they plan to structure their fields up to the doctoral qualifying examination. - The GAC appoints the third semester examination committees, which usually consist of two faculty members and are chaired by the Director of Graduate Studies or a member of the GAC.
 The committee drafts and grades the written examinations and/or administers the oral examinations and reports the results to the GAC.